Public History Ph.D. Degree

 Foreign Language Proficiency

 The foreign language requirement ensures competence with one of the important tools of scholarship.
 Students are expected to make every effort to understand and appreciate works of historical research in other languages, even if relevance to their own topic of study is not immediately apparent.
-Students may meet the language requirement through completion of six credit hours in GIS, receiving a B or better in these courses, and obtaining certification from the instructor attesting to their proficiency in GIS for graduate work.
+Documentation of foreign language proficiency exam passed during masters work at this or another institution may be submitted to fulfill this requirement.
+Or, students may meet the language requirement through completion of six credit hours in GIS, receiving a B or better in these courses, and obtaining certification from the instructor attesting to their proficiency in GIS for graduate work.

 Doctoral Examination and Dissertation (24 hours)